164 Adoptees Off Script with Carrie Cahill Mulligan

 Haley Radke: I want to start out with a big thank you, because I have gotten so many new supporters over the last couple weeks.
 I just want to say thank you so much and welcome here.
 You guys all get to hear this on Monday.
 Everyone else is going to join us on Friday for this episode, so it's a big group show for us.

 So thank you and welcome, welcome into the Off Script family.
-Just for one day we're gonna give you a taste of what it's like.
+Just for one day we're going to give you a taste of what it's like.
 No pressure.
 Carrie, no pressure.
 Do you feel pressure?

 Carrie Cahill Mulligan: I do a little.
-I'm gonna do my best.
+I'm going to do my best.

 Haley Radke: Okay.
 Okay.
 Yep.
 Throat clear, stretches, okay.